 Significantly autistic children, generally speaking, will only eat specific foods and nothing else.
 They'd literally rather starve.
 In these instances, the benefits of LDA likely considerably outweigh the potential harm of not following the diet.
 In those instances, I've always given LDA anyway, no matter what these kids may be eating.
 The treatment has appeared to work.
 If the treatment fails, at least we've tried.
-There are a few LDA Physicians who do this.

 In recent years, I've heard of adults not following the LDA diet and doing well.
 There will be more discussion about this, since certainly LDA would be much easier without having to "do the diet".
 My advice to most patients is that they should follow the diet strictly for the first several LDA treatments, if they have food problems.
 Later on, it might be OK to try to add a few foods to the diet.
 If you try this, be aware that your LDA may not work as well, and you will need to switch back to following the diet.